caroline-bonnes/coa-adk-agent/readme.md

     * Create a `.env` file in the root directory and add the necessary configuration using the `.envexample` file as a template.

 ## Usage
-To test the agent locally, cd to the `agents` director and run `adk web` in the terminal.
+To test the agent locally, cd to the `agents` directory and run `adk web` in the terminal with your virtual environment active.

 Ensure all files in the `sample_docs` folder are loaded into your GCS bucket before trying to use the agent.
 The bucket name should be set in the BUCKET environment variable.